-In the last few years, there has been increased interest in basement remodeling.
-Homeowners have realized that they could put this large expansive space to good use and maybe even add value to their home in the process.
+In the past, basements were considered an unused and unutilized space.
+For many kids, it was where the scary things lived.
+Now all that has changed and homeowners have an increased interest in basement remodeling.
+Homeowners have realized that they can put this large expansive space to good use and maybe even add value to their home in the process.

-In the beginning, basement remodeling was implemented to add an extra bedroom or a place for the kids to play.
-It was a place to shelter an expanding family or a guest room for the in-laws and any visitors who decide to spend the night.
-While adding a basement bedroom is still common, homeowners are expanding their options.
+In the beginning, basement remodeling was implemented to add storage, an extra bedroom, or a place for the kids to play.
+While adding a basement bedroom is still common, homeowners are expanding their options and function of the basement.
 We have come across basements turned into game rooms, home theaters and some individuals have set up personal museums to showcase their expanding collections.
 Some lucky homeowners are able to incorporate all of these things into their basement space.

-In 2017, basement remodeling requests will increase as homeowners seek to expand their living space.
+In 2018, basement remodeling requests will increase as homeowners seek to expand their homes living space.
 Here are the hottest trends we are expecting for the year.

 Open concept has been a big part of current home design.
 Traditionally, rooms have been closed off from each other–divided by walls.
-But an open concept layout tears down those walls to create free spaces that allow you to float throughout the area by opening up spaces to one another.
+But an open concept layout tears down those walls to create barrier-free spaces that allow you to pass freely from one area to another.

-An open concept basement design takes advantage of the naturally expansive nature of the basement to create a updated chic style that promotes flow, light and air.
-You can have multi-purpose spaces in the basement but they all open up to each other; from the game room to the bar area, from the family sitting area to the kitchenette and so on.
+An open concept basement design takes advantage of the naturally expansive nature of the basement to create an updated modern style that promotes community.
+You can have multi-purpose spaces in the basement but they all open up to each other; from the game room to the bar area, from the family sitting area to the theatre room and so on.

-For small basements, the open concept design maximizes the limited real estate–creating the perception of light and space.
-With this design, you have more freedom to mix and match styles to create your preferred overall taste.
+For small basements, the open concept design maximizes the limited amount of real estate without having to take away square footage for walls.
+With this design, the perception of additional light and space you have more freedom to mix and match styles to creating your own personal sanctuary.

-On the downside, an open approach does not provide any privacy; so forget about adding a man/woman cave or personal office.
+On the downside to an open approach, it does not provide any privacy; so forget about adding a man/woman cave or a quite personal office.
 Take a look at Case Design’s article about open concept spaces.
-Additionally, it can be a bit challenging to get the mix and matching right.
-Everything is in the open–meaning that one wrong element can throw the entire style off.

-2. Making it an Extension to Your Home
+2. Making it an Extension of Your Home

 In the past, the basement has been something of an experimental paint canvas.
 The fact that it is hidden from view instills a sense of freedom when it comes to choosing its style.
 Homeowners feel freer to go with bold, and sometimes extravagant choices.

-But more and more, homeowners are considering the basement as an integral extension to the upstairs living space.
+But more and more, homeowners are considering the basement as an integral extension of the upstairs living space.
 As you step from the main house and go down the stairs to the basement, the finishing remains the same.
-The colors, flooring and overall style does not change radically; it feels like just another room in the house.
+The colors, flooring and overall style do not change radically; it feels like just another room in the house.

-If you are planning a renovation, you need to choose between creating a space with a unique twist or establishing an extension of your current living space using a similar style and finish.
-Your choice will depend on your needs and goals.
+If you are planning a renovation, you need to choose between creating a space with a personal style or establishing an extension of your current living space using similar finishes.
+The choice is yours.

 Related: 8 Awesome Basement Remodeling Ideas